- Program Details

 Go to the admissions webpage application information.

-The graduate counseling program cohort for June 2017 is filled.
-The application for summer 2019 opens September 2018 and is due December 1, 2018.
+The graduate counseling program application is open.
+The application deadline for summer 2021 is December 1, 2020.

 Each application is reviewed for the applicant's goals in pursuing the degree, undergraduate degree, work, life, volunteer and diversity experience.
 Selected candidates are then invited to an in-person Interview Day, which usually takes place near the end of January.